Virtual Full-stack Scanning of Brain MRI via Imputing Any Quantised Code: Method

-The purpose of Stage \uppercase\expandafter{\romannumeral1} is to reconstruct an anchor modality $M_a$ from incomplete source modalities $M_s$ ($M_s\neq M_a$) via an encoder ($E_s$) and decoder ($E_a$) architecture.
-The uniqueness of our Stage \uppercase\expandafter{\romannumeral1} is the design of the \textbf{bottleneck feature representation}, which consists of a common feature extracted from $M_s$ by $E_s$ and an anchor code extracted from $M_a$ by a posterior encoder $E_{posterior}$, aiming to capture modality-agnostic information and anchor-specific information, respectively.
+The purpose of Stage \uppercase\expandafter{\romannumeral1} is to learn a compact representation of the full-stack brain MRI $M_{full}$ via reconstruction.
+The uniqueness of Stage \uppercase\expandafter{\romannumeral1} is the design of \textbf{bottleneck feature representation}.
+It combines two complementary components: (1) a \emph{scalar-quantised code map} extracted from $M_{full}$ by a posterior encoder $E_{posterior}$, capturing full-stack characteristics, and (2) a \emph{common feature map} extracted from any incomplete input $M_{inc}$ by the shared encoder $E_c$, representing modality-agnostic information.

-Specifically, given a subject containing $N$ distinct MRI modalities, $M_s$ is a concatenation along the channel dimension of different modalities.
-We then perform random masking to simulate various imputation scenarios.
-Specifically, we randomly mask $k$ channels out of $N$ channels/modalities, with $0<k<N$.
-Then, we randomly select a missing one as the anchor $M_a$.
-Following \cite{mentzerfinite}, we first encode $M_a$ into a low-dimensional latent feature $F_a$ of size $d\times h \times w$ by $E_{posterior}$, and then element-wise scalar-quantize it to $L$ values as

-where $Z_a \in d\times h \times w$ is the bounded feature and $\hat{Z_a}$ is the scalar-quantized anchor code via rounding.
-To enable end-to-end training, following STE \cite{van2017neural}, $\hat{Z_a}$ can be represented as ($Z_a + sg[\hat{Z_a}-Z_a]$), where $sg[.]$ is the stop-gradient operation, essentially copying the gradients before and after $Round$.
-Note that, $Z_a$ has $d$ dimensions and the scalar quantization is performed at each dimension.
-There are $L$ possible integer values for each dimension, and the total possible number of quantized vectors (\ie, codes) is $L^d$.
-Additionally, each element in $\hat{Z_a}$ indicates a quantized representation for an image patch in $M_a$.
-Such a simple scalar quantization introduced in \cite{mentzerfinite} does not require learning an explicit codebook with no auxiliary losses \cite{yu2022vectorquantized} needed to regularize the training.
+$M_{full}$ is formed by concatenating the images of $N$ modalities (\eg, T1, T2, PD, FLAIR etc).
+The incomplete input $M_{inc}$ is formed in the same way, but setting the images of missing modalities with zeros.
+During training, random masking is applied, where $K$ modalities ($0 < K < N$) are set to zero to simulate diverse imputation scenarios.
+We encode $M_{full}$ into a low-dimensional latent feature map $F_{full}$ using encoder $E_{posterior}$, and perform element-wise finite scalar quantisation \cite{mentzerfinite} with levels $L$ as: